sifferman/labs-with-cva6/guides/synthesis.md

 ## OSS CAD Suite

-If you want a fully open-source design flow, you will need to install a dozen tools that each do different things.
+If you want a fully open-source design flow, you will need to install nearly a dozen tools that each do different things.
 You will need [Icarus](https://github.com/steveicarus/iverilog), [Verilator](https://github.com/verilator/verilator), [GTKWave](https://github.com/gtkwave/gtkwave), [Yosys](https://github.com/YosysHQ/yosys), [Surelog](https://github.com/chipsalliance/Surelog), [sv2v](https://github.com/zachjs/sv2v), [nextpnr](https://github.com/YosysHQ/nextpnr), [IceStorm](https://github.com/YosysHQ/icestorm), [openFPGALoader](https://github.com/trabucayre/openFPGALoader), and more.
 Most of these tools do not provide updated binaries and expect you to compile them yourself.
-However, as of 2021 this overwhelming scavenger hunt has been made exponentially easier.
+However, as of 2021 this overwhelming scavenger hunt has been made exponentially easier!

 [OSS CAD Suite](https://github.com/YosysHQ/oss-cad-suite-build) is a project that releases updated binaries of all common open-source digital design tools in one TAR file.